OCA/account-invoicing/account_invoice_merge_payment/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-his module was written to extend the functionality of Account Invoice Merge module to support fields added in Account Payment Partner from OCA/bank-payment
+This module was written to extend the functionality of Account Invoice Merge module to support fields added in Account Payment Partner from OCA/bank-payment

 **Table of contents**